eProsima/DDS-Router/docs/rst/user_manual/participants/echo.rst

 ################

 This :term:`Participant` prints in ``stdout`` every data that is received by the |ddsrouter|.
-The resulted logs contain the echo :term:`Participant Id`, the source *Endpoint Guid* that has originally generated the message, the *Topic* where this message has been received, and the :term:`Payload` (in hexadecimal format) received.
+The resulted logs contain the echo :term:`Participant Id`, the source :term:`Endpoint` :term:`Guid` that has originally generated the message, the :term:`Topic` where this message has been received, and the :term:`Payload` (in hexadecimal format) received.
-Notice that this :term:`Payload` is the same that a standard *DDS DataReader* will receive if it is connected to one of the Participants of the |ddsrouter|.
+Notice that this Payload is the same that a standard DDS :term:`DataReader` will receive if it is connected to one of the Participants of the |ddsrouter|.

 .. code-block:: bash